A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 House of Assembly

 The Rules and Forms of Procedure of the House of Assembly set out how business is to be conducted within the House.
-They are the primary source for solving procedural problems but they can be changed if all members agree.
+They are the primary source for solving procedural problems, but they can be changed if 2/3 of the members agree.

 A member of the House of Assembly who does not belong to a recognized political party.
 The person may be elected as an independent or may leave or be expelled from a party during the course of a general assembly and sit as an independent.